-This Act will assist the state economy by stabilizing health insurance, a significant fixed cost borne by Hawaii employers and employees.
-This Act proposes to regulate health insurance rates to protect the public interest and to help ensure that health insurance rates are not excessive, inadequate, or unfairly discriminatory in a manner similar to the way that motor vehicle, workers' compensation, homeowners', and other property and casualty insurance lines are presently regulated.
-Also, this Act assures that rates will not be confiscatory or predatory.
+Act 74 assisted the state economy by stabilizing health insurance, a significant fixed cost borne by Hawaii employers and employees to help mitigate the economic effects of the terrorist acts of September 11, 2001.
+Act 74 regulated health insurance rates to protect the public interest and to help ensure that health insurance rates are not excessive, inadequate, or unfairly discriminatory in a manner similar to the way that motor vehicle, workers' compensation, homeowners', and other property and casualty insurance lines are presently regulated.
+In addition, Act 74 ensured that rates would not be confiscatory or predatory.

-Rate regulation of other lines of insurance, such as motor vehicle, homeowners', and workers' compensation, has resulted in premium decreases over the past five years, while unregulated health insurance rates have risen over the same period.
-Rate regulation ensures that rates are not excessive, thereby protecting employers and employees from unduly burdensome and unwarranted premium increases.
-Rate regulation also ensures that rates are adequate to promote the longterm viability of health care plans and are actuarially prudent, while preventing predatory pricing.
+The 2002 legislature found that rate regulation of other lines of insurance, such as motor vehicle, homeowners', and workers' compensation, had resulted in premium decreases from 1997 to 2002, while unregulated health insurance rates rose over the same period.
+The 2002 legislature found, and this legislature agrees, that rate regulation ensures that rates are not excessive, thereby protecting employers and employees from unduly burdensome and unwarranted premium increases.
+Rate regulation also ensures that rates are adequate to promote the long-term viability of health care plans and are actuarially prudent, while preventing predatory pricing.